kevinh81760/BudgetWise/README.md

 No advanced setup is required — just open the folder and follow the steps in the terminal.

+USE THE GUI in Fullscreen for full data view (App is designed to be ran on FullScreen Desktop)

 ---

 ## 🐞 Known Bugs or Limitations